wpexpertsio/password-protected/readme.txt

 Fix login template compatibility for WordPress 3.9

 = 1.7 =
 Added 'password_protected_theme_file' filter and option to allow logged in users.
-Contribute to the translation of this plugin via our [Transifex page](https://www.transifex.com/projects/p/password-protected/resource/password-protected/).

 = 1.6.2 =
 Allow redirection to a different URL when logging out.